 DEER POPULATION MANAGEMENT OPERATION

-The City of Charlottesville will be working with a wildlife management specialist to implement a deer management operation that will begin in February and end in March 2018.
-The operation comes as a result of an action of City Council and in response to numerous and sustained complaints about hazardous driving conditions, health concerns stemming from Lyme disease, landscapes being impacted by an overabundant deer population, and the health of the local herd.
+The City of Charlottesville will be working with a wildlife management specialist to implement a deer management operation that will begin February 18, 2019 and end in March.
+The program was first initiated during 2018.
+City Council approved the program in response to numerous and sustained complaints about hazardous driving conditions, health concerns stemming from Lyme disease, landscapes being impacted by an overabundant deer population, and the health of the local herd.

 The operation will take place in City of Charlottesville parks during nighttime hours.
 It is expected that approximately 125 deer will be culled as a result of the program.
 The operation will be carefully coordinated with the Emergency Communications Center and the Charlottesville Police Department.

 - The program occurred over 11 nights between February 20 and March 8.

 - 125 deer were culled on nine City of Charlottesville-owned properties.

 - 2,850 pounds of venison were donated to the Loaves & Fishes Food Pantry.